List of county routes in Suffolk County, New York (51–75): County Route 53

 County Route 53 was Clinton Avenue in Bay Shore.
 Today it serves as a southbound only suffixed route of CR 13, known as CR 13A south from the intersection of Reil Place.
 North of this intersection, Clinton Avenue is a string of roads running parallel to Fifth Avenue maintained by the town of Islip.
+The CR 53 designation was removed in 1973.